steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ]
 ```

 There are only 99 possible splits, since it doesn’t make sense to split at position 100.
 However, keeping the length the same simplifies the neural network (see later).
-I’ll just ignore the final bit in the output.
+I’ll ignore the final bit in the output.

 As the neural network tries to approximate this series of ones and zeros, each output number will fall somewhere in-between.